California-Planet-Search/radvel/docs/autocorrintro.rst

 of these values is also returned in real time and for the chain to be considered converged, it must fall below the criterion ``maxArchange``.

-The default value for ``maxArchange`` is .07, where we consider the autocorrelation time to begin leveling off.
-Rarely should you need to increase the ``maxArchange`` argument when running `radvel mcmc`, but for more conservative criterion, you may want to decrease it, particularly for long chains with large autocorrelation times (in such cases, the relative change may be small, but τ has not reached its plateau).
+The default value for ``maxArchange`` is .03, where we consider the autocorrelation time to be leveling off.
+Rarely should you need to increase the ``maxArchange`` argument when running `radvel mcmc`, but for more conservative criterion, you may want to decrease it, particularly for long chains with large autocorrelation times (in such cases, the relative change may be smaller, but τ has not reached its plateau).